medo64/UsbOled.Firmware/PROTOCOL.md

 Tab will switch device into the "Command Mode" thus treating rest of the line as a command.
 Can only be used as a first character in line.
 Usage within text will be ignored.
 It's processed only as a first character in line.
-Command mode stops once `LF` or `CRLF` is detected and command has been executed.
+Command mode stops once `LF` or `CR` is detected and command has been executed.

 ##### `0x0A` `LF` (`\n`) #####